lzwjava/yinwang.github.io/_posts/2013-04-13-generality.md

 ---
 layout: post
-title: "speaking of a program's "generality""
+title: "Speaking of a Program's 'Generality'"
 ---